leviathenator/bootstrap-ajax-dynamic-modals/README.md

 # Dynamodal
 Bootstrap Dynamic Modal Loader
-Loads &amp; opens Bootstrap modal windows from dynamic HTML templates using jQuery.
-Contains an onClick event handler and a programatic event handler to allow you to call dynamic modal from inside anywhere.
+Extends the Bootstrap 4 native modals to load and open modals from outside templates without having to hard code them into your DOM.

-# Methods
+## Methods
-dynamodal.initM